July 30, 2024

 Taipei is the capital and largest city on the island of Taiwan.
 The city itself is an economic powerhouse and a cultural behemoth, and Taipei is a very popular destination for travelers, particularly as a stopover for those traveling between North America and Europe to Australia or Asia.
 If you’re coming from the west coast, it’s pretty common for people to stop for a night or two on their way to places like Bali, Thailand, Hong Kong, and other destinations in Asia.

-While the majority of people only stop for a short time, I definitely recommend staying for at least 4 whole days to get the entire Taipei experience.
+While the majority of people only stop for a short time, I definitely recommend staying for at least 4 whole days to get the entire Taipei / Taiwan experience.
 Spending 4 days in Taiwan really allows you to rest and recharge from your journey, enjoy some of the sightseeing opportunities, and tuck into some of the city’s best cuisine before continuing home or to your next destination.

-This site contains affiliate links.
-I may receive a small commission for purchases made through these links however, this has no impact on the integrity of my reviews.
+This site contains affiliate links, which means I may earn a small commission if you make a purchase through them (which will likely go towards overpriced airport wine or buying my dog more unnecessary toys).
+However, none of that impacts the integrity of my reviews.
 All thoughts and opinions are my own.

 The best thing about Taipei is that it can be visited all year round!
 They experience relatively mild winters and summers that are hot, but bearable if it’s the only time you can go.
 (Most places have air conditioning but just be prepared for the humidity).
 It’s also worth knowing when some of the key festivals and events take place, as you might want to plan your visit around some of these things!